How to get from Bali to Lombok

 Lombok (Praya) Airport is only a 30-minute drive from Kuta in the south of Lombok — the main tourist destination in Lombok for most travellers.

-Only taxis are available from Lombok Airport to Kuta, because buses do not operate on this route.
-Taxi fares start from 120,000 IDR ($7.50) with Grab and Gojek.
+Only taxis are available from Lombok Airport to Kuta because buses do not operate on this route.
+Taxi fares start from 120,000 IDR ($7.10) with Grab and Gojek.

 Shuttle buses departing from Praya Airport

-At Praya Airport, there are two main airport shuttle lines operated by DAMRI bus company.
+At Praya Airport, two main airport shuttle lines are operated by DAMRI bus company.
 One bus serves the route between Mataram-Ampenan-Senggigi-Bangsal.
 The other bus service operates between the airport and Selong in East Lombok.

 See here the fares from Lombok Airport to these destinations on the island: